 </ img>

-Lenovo ThinkPad X1 Carbon 8th Gen packed indouble box.
-The outer is made of recyclable mustard-colored heavy cardboard.
-And the laptop is in a smaller box, already black with minimalistic, but presentable printing.
-The package is also minimalistic: a laptop, a compact 65 W power supply, an Ethernet adapter and documentation.
+Lenovo ThinkPad X1 Carbon 8th Gen is packaged indouble box.
+Exterior made of recyclable thick cardboard in mustard color.
+And the laptop comes in a smaller box, already black with minimalistic but presentable printing.
+The delivery set is also minimalist: a laptop, a compact 65 W power supply, an Ethernet adapter and documentation.

 </ p>How does the Lenovo ThinkPad X1 Carbon 8th Gen look and build?